-First Kiss February – Champion of the Heart
+First Kiss Friday – Champion of the Heart by Laurel O’Donnell

 “I told you before you could not escape,” he whispered hotly.
 He held her firmly against the wall, his body pressed against hers.

 Jordan knew he spoke the truth, but not the truth as he believed it.
 It was the truth as she knew it.
 How could she escape from Fox?
 And how could her children ever depend on her again if she couldn’t fight to get to them?
 She couldn’t hold even a trembling dagger to Fox.
 Uselessness, frustration, and helplessness all welled up inside her, spinning and churning until Jordan couldn’t keep her feelings inside.
 Warm tears slipped from her eyes and dripped onto her cheeks, and her body trembled with a sob.

 Fox placed a finger under her chin and lifted her face to his, studying it for an eternal moment in which Jordan fought hard to bury her feelings.
 She lifted her chin slightly, waiting for his scorn, waiting for his berating words.